sorieder/sorieder.github.io/_pages/index_alt.md

   - image_path: /assets/images/bio_portrait_ls_sm.jpg
     alt: "Portrait of Susan Rieder"
     title: 'Susan Orleans Rieder<br /><span style="font-style: italic; font-weight: 400; font-size: 0.8em">Documentary Filmmaker</span>'
-    excerpt: "Specializing in oral histories that explore the World War II era from a personal perspective.
+    excerpt: "Susan's recently completed series uses oral histories to explore the World War II era from personal perspectives.
 These films are designed to educate young people, but have a wide appeal.
 They present narratives of individual experience using a contextual approach that incorporates commentary and archival images to deepen our understanding of well-known events."
     url: "/about"
     btn_label: "About"
     btn_class: "btn--primary"